Braddan A.F.C.: History 1923 to 1930

+Braddan is one of the 17 historic parishes of the Isle of Man.

-Braddan Association Football Club was founded in 1923 under the Chairmanship of Mr Frederick Clucas (later Sir Frederick), and was admitted to play in the Second League for their inaugural season.
-A playing pitch was established on land owned by Clucas’ Laundry at Cronkbourne, Tromode, which was to be the club's home until 1995.
+Braddan Association Football Club was founded in 1923 under the chairmanship of Mr Frederick Clucas (later Sir Frederick), and was admitted to play in the Second League for their inaugural season.
+A playing pitch was established on land owned by Clucas' Laundry at Cronkbourne, Tromode (a suburb of Douglas) which was to be the club's home until 1995.
 Owing to the close links with the company which were to last for several decades, the club was soon nicknamed ‘The Laundrymen’.
 Blue was chosen as the club colour.

 Braddan's first competitive match was played on 20 October 1923 and resulted in a 6–2 victory at home to Ramsey-based club St Olave's.
 The team never looked back, and won the Second League title by a convincing margin in that first season.
 The club received great praise in the local press during the season, not only for the quality of the football played by the team but also for the standard of the pitch and surroundings at Cronkbourne.

 In that era of Manx football there was no automatic promotion and relegation, but Braddan's application to play in the First League was duly accepted for the 1924–25 season, with the reserve team playing in the Second League.
 Several years of consolidation in the top flight of Manx football followed, and Braddan's progress attracted a steady stream of quality footballers to the club.
 Prominent players in the club's early years were Alan Doig, a Scotsman who was a prolific goal scorer, and goalkeeper Leslie Evans - a renowned figure in Manx sport.

-In the 1929–30 season Braddan secured their first major trophy, being crowned First League champions after a magnificent campaign.
-It was a brilliant achievement to reach the summit of Manx football just seven years into the club's existence, and the team remained unbeaten until the last two games of the campaign - by which time they had already secured the title.
-This was to be the beginning of a decade of great success, during which Braddan became part of what was dubbed by the press ‘The Eternal Triangle’ of trophy winners alongside Peel and Rushen United.
+In the 1929–30 season Braddan secured their first major trophy, being crowned First League champions after their campaign.
+The team remained unbeaten until the last two games of the campaign - by which time they had already secured the title.
+After such a victory, Braddan became part of what was dubbed by the press as ‘The Eternal Triangle’ of trophy winners alongside Peel and Rushen United.